fatihohn/cloud-file-manager/terraform/README.md

 ### Step 2: Build and Push Docker Image (First time or on app update)

-The application's Docker image must be built for the `amd64` architecture and pushed to ECR before it can be run by the EC2 instances.
+The application\'s Docker image must be built for the `amd64` architecture and pushed to ECR before it can be run by the EC2 instances.
 This step should be performed manually before `terraform apply`.

 ```bash
 # 1. Get the ECR repository information (after ECR is created by terraform apply)